LeDron/LeDron.github.io/_posts/2017-06-01-RecyclerView.md

 # Why RecyclerView?

 Android has a limit of heap memory.
 So when we insert many videos or images in youer app, I'm sure "Out of Memory(OOM)" happens.
-RecyclerView is similar to ListView, but it is more smart about heap memory.
+We can handle this issue by using a RecyclerView RecyclerView is similar to ListView, but it is more smart about heap memory.

 ## Problems
 1. if you use a ListView loading Bitmap image items in real time, you have out of memory errors.